 Addiction is something that does not discriminate.
 It can affect people in any environment, setting, or life experience.
-Yet, there is no denying that your unique challenges and life experiences can affect what addiction and recovery looks like.
-People with disabilities often struggle with getting the help they need, and may face a higher degree of barriers to treatment.
+Yet, there is no denying that your unique challenges and life experiences can affect what addiction and recovery look like.
+People with disabilities often struggle with getting the help they need and may face a higher degree of barriers to treatment.

 However, people with disabilities and an addiction struggle can and do frequently recover, rising to the occasion and conquering their challenges.
 With a lot of support from a strong social network, and the inner strength and commitment of a survivor to keep fighting for recovery, a better life is possible.

 The Office on Disability, a division of the U.S. Department of Health and Human Services, reports that people with disabilities may be as much as four times more likely to have a serious substance abuse disorder.
 People with traumatic brain injuries or spinal cord injuries have an especially higher risk of having a problem with addiction.
 There are a number of risk factors that contribute to these higher levels of addiction in the disabled community.